We Handle Traumatic Brain Injury Claims in Columbia and Throughout South Carolina

 Brain Injury Claims in Columbia: Frequently Asked Questions (FAQs)

-What Should I Look for in a Personal Injury Lawyer for a Brain Injury Case?
+Q. What Should I Look for in a Personal Injury Lawyer for a Brain Injury Case?

 You need a Columbia personal injury attorney who has been there before.
 When searching for a personal injury attorney to handle a brain injury claim, focus on their experience with similar cases and their track record of successful settlements and verdicts.
 It is also important to select a lawyer who is willing to devote personalized attention to your case.

-Do Serious Traumatic Brain Injuries Require Specialized Care?
+Q. Do Serious Traumatic Brain Injuries Require Specialized Care?

 Yes.
 These are challenging injuries.
 They can have both physical and psychological effects.
 Specialized care is a must.
-As TBIs can affect cognitive, physical, and emotional functioning, professional support from experts who are skilled in brain injury management is essential.
+As TBIs can affect cognitive, physical, and emotional functioning, professional support from experts who are skilled in brain injury management is required.
 An attorney can help you seek compensation to get medical care covered.

-How Long Does it Take to Recover From a Serious TBI?
+Q. How Long Does it Take to Recover From a Serious TBI?

 The answer depends on the nature and severity of the brain injury.
 Indeed, the recovery time for a TBI can vary widely depending on the severity of the injury.
 Some people show improvement within months.
 Some people require ongoing support for years.
 Still others may be left with permanent adverse effects.
 Prompt, comprehensive care is key to promoting the best possible recovery.

-How Much Compensation Can I Expect to Recover in a Brain Injury Case?
+Q. How Much Compensation Can I Expect to Recover in a Brain Injury Case?

 Your personal injury compensation for a TBI will depend on your ability to prove fault, the extent of your damages, and the severity of your injuries.
 Settlements in the four, five, six, and even seven figures have all been awarded in brain injury cases in South Carolina.
 A Columbia, SC personal injury lawyer will help you fight for the maximum compensation for your damages.

-Will My TBI Claim Be Settled Before Trial?
+Q. Will My TBI Claim Be Settled Before Trial?

 Most TBI claims are resolved outside of litigation.
 Indeed, trials in personal injury claims—including TBI cases—are relatively uncommon.
 A settlement is a far more common way to resolve a case than a verdict.
 Still, litigation is sometimes needed to get justice.
 For that reason, you should always be represented by a trial-tested Columbia concussion lawyer.